noio/Domination-Game/README.md

 ### Using the command-line

 If you're not using Python for your agent's evaluation scripts, you can also run the script from the command-line.
 Use the `-h` argument to see usage.

-    ./domination.py -h

 The most straightforward way to run a game would be as follows.

     ./domination.py -r agent.py -b agent.py